Sheffer Fund for Roman Catholic Studies

 - Detailed budget, listing all costs and all other sources of funding.

-- Letters of support for the project from one or more Colorado College faculty.
+- Letter of support for the project from one Colorado College faculty member.

 - For internship proposals, a letter from the on-site supervisor.

 - Institutional Review Board approval of interview questions, where relevant.

 Proposals from Religion faculty and students should be submitted as email attachments to Prof. Tracy Coleman, Chair in Religion, at TColeman@coloradocollege.edu.